 What are the signs a borrower may not pay?

-The following are indicators of a borrower unlikely to pay:
+The following are indicators that a borrower is unlikely to pay:

-• The borrower applying for bankruptcy or similar protection to avoid or delay repayment to investors.
+The borrower is applying for bankruptcy or similar protection to avoid or delay repayment to investors.

 If a borrower alters, suspends, or delays payment schedules, is it considered default?